F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 -   do not use polymorphism -> use templates for interfaces
 -   an [adapter](https://www.sciencedirect.com/science/article/pii/S0167642309000021) can be used

-## Deciding between template and polymorphism
-Frequently, we need some entity(class, function) to accept multiple objects through some interface.
-We have to decide, whether we use templates, or polymorphism for that interface.
-Some decision points:
-- We need to return the same type we enter to the class/function -> use templates
-- We have to access the interface (from outside) without knowing the exact type -> use polymorphism
-- We need to restrict the member/parametr type in the child -> use templates for the template parameter
-- if you need to fix the relation between method parameters/members or template arguments of thouse, you need to use templates

 ## Polymorphic members and containers
 When we need to store various object in the same member or container, we can use both templates and polymorphism.
 However, both techniques has its limits, summarized in the table below: